 About the industry

-With accountancy and financial management qualifications, you can find work opportunities with all kinds of establishments, ranging from the “Big Four” – Deloitte, EY, KPMG and PwC – and large organisations, to smaller accountancy firms as well as public and private sector employers.
+With accountancy and financial management qualifications, you can find work opportunities with all kinds of establishments, ranging from the “Big 4” – Deloitte, EY, KPMG and PwC – and large organisations, to smaller accountancy firms as well as public and private sector employers.

 In recent years, businesses have started to use digital technology such as cloud accounting software and applications to increase efficiency for accounting and financial management, so you’ll have to constantly upskill in order to stay relevant in the industry.
 Additionally, in this current volatile climate, accounting firms continue to profit due to their auditing solutions, although demand for consulting services are weakening.